Healthcare disparities: Disruptive healthcare technologies and the patient

 The conference dinner is a three-course meal which will be held at Christies Bistro, University of Manchester, Oxford Road, M13 9PL on Friday, 14 June 2019.
 This is not included in the conference fee.

 Registration and attendance

 All attendees (including presenters in the parallel sessions) must register for the conference and pay the appropriate attendance fee.
 Reduced rates are available for selected delegates.

-Registration for this conference will open soon.
-If If you have any queries about the conference in the meantime, please contact email@example.com.
+Registration and abstract submission are now open.
+If you have any queries about registration, or the abstract submission process, please contact firstname.lastname@example.org.

 The European Association of Health Law